dlaf88/dlaf88.github.io/_posts/2019-08-12-TDD-chapter-3.md

 4. A project can display its progress.

-Remember that the author started the TDD process thinking about the main object and what it had to do.
+Remember that the author started the TDD process thinking about the main object of the app and what it had to do.
 The first test involved the `project.done?`.
-Here we are talking about requirements that a user must do in order use the app.
+Here we are talking about requirements that a user must do in order mark a project as done.
 The following tests involve the concept of Outside-in testing.
-Such tests are considered outside-in because it involves testing a feature "the outside" and augmenting it with unit tests that drive the inside "inside tests".
+Such tests are considered outside-in because it involves testing a feature from "the outside" and augmenting it with unit tests that drive the inside "inside tests".

 ### Some housekeeping